backupbrew/switchbrew/NCA Format.md

 Note: in some cases various game content uses the above newer crypto as well.

-The keyindex passed to the contentkey-generation funcptr is determined as follows:
+The keyindex passed to <key-generation-related code> is determined as
+follows:

   - Pre-[3.0.0](3.0.0.md "wikilink"): The ncahdr keyindex field(0x207)
     is passed directly.